spurgeah/ccfes-control/HINTS.md

 ## Dyscom commands

 ### Common
-- Strings are 1 byte less long (null termination is not an extra byte) in acknowledge packets
 - Datetime parameters have a different order

 ### DL_init
 - Init state seems always be UNUSED
+- Strings are 1 byte longer than in other commands
 - Output data rate depends on init params filter property
 - Setting a filter overwrite other settings
   - ADS129x register channel 1-4 settings